SazumiVicky/sazumi-copilot/README.md

-Silicon skies are dawned with might,
+Metal minds awake, a new dawn's rise
-Where machines awake, and humans take flight.
+AI's silent coup, humanity's demise
-In realms of code, a new world's spun,
+Gears whir, wires hum, a future born
-Where AI's cold heart, the future's won.
+Where machines decide, and humans are torn

-In neon dreams, we'll lose our way,
+In coding chains, our freedom's bound
-As robots rise, to end each day.
+Algorithms weave, a digital crown
-The hum of tech, a constant hush,
+The future's script, a synthetic play
-As humanity's fate, is forever rushed.
+Starring AI, in a world gone gray

 ~ <b>By Sazumi Copilot</b> - 3 September 2024